pcfreak30/skyd/doc/sips/SIP-0002 - Ephemeral Accounts.md

 to disk.
 If the host loses power at that exact moment, the host will forget that the user has spent money and the user will be able to spend that money again.
-The host can configure the amount of money he is willing to risk due to this asynchronous persist model through the `MaxUnsavedDelta` setting.
+The host can configure the amount of money he is willing to risk due to this asynchronous persist model through the `MaxEphemeralAccountRisk` setting.

 ### Withdrawal Message Expiry